 |yes and no, depending on which iPhone and which desktop computer you choose for comparison

 |in the iPhone SE 2020 is an A12 bionic chip

 |no, there is an A13 bionic chip in this iPhone model

 My assessment of Article Forge's AI-generated texts

 The bottom line is that I'm halfway surprised at how good the content-related statements on the individual topics are.
 As you can see from the table, some things are wrong, but they even gave details that I didn't even have in mind.
 Therefore, the AI has already convinced me to some extent with the content-related aspects.

 What goes completely wrong, however, is the grammar and the sentence order, which has a very low level.
 Article Forge advertises with the slogan “the same quality as a human for a fraction of the cost.” – so that the texts that you create with Article Forge have the same quality as the texts written by a human being, but at a fraction of the cost.
 I would describe this statement (at least in relation to German content) as excessive self-overestimation.
 I've worked with a number of authors in the context of my SEO work and nobody has ever delivered such bad texts as Article Forge.

 The bottom line is that you might be able to use the generated text as a filler somewhere, but I would definitely not put any of it in places where real visitors could possibly read the text.

 If you want to try your luck with generating text yourself, you can the free 7 day trial of Article Forge use.

 There is no free test account there, but it is really worth it to be in Jarvis.ai to take a look inside.
-I got the "Boss Mode" account there because it actually supports me in my SEO work with many features when generating text.
+I got the “Boss Mode” account there because it actually supports me in my SEO work with many features in text generation.